-In blogland, we toss around words like SEO, SEM and several other acronyms and fancy blog speak.
-But what is SEO and SEM exactly and do bloggers need to know it?
+If you are getting started with your blog or website, you may wonder: “what is SEO and SEM exactly?” and “Do bloggers need to know it?”.
 SEO stands for search engine optimization, while SEM is search engine marketing.
 Today I’m going to focus on SEO, and making sure we know how to cater our blog content so people can easily find our posts and search engine crawlers can better index our websites.
-After some research and lessons from my college classes, I complied 10 best tips to boost SEO for bloggers.
+Why is this important?

 “There is no SEO anymore.”
 Rather, it’s all about your content.
 That’s what Phil Buckley, marketing director and host of one of the most successful SEO meet-ups in Raleigh, N.C. said.
 The number one way to increase your SEO is to write your posts as if they were sponsored, write them well and engage with your audience.
 It’s all about creating relevancy and interaction with your readers.
 Think Buzzfeed and viral Youtube videos.
 Pay attention to the crazy, to the absurd and to cultural trends.
 Infuse these into your posts.
 And if you want to do some more thing extra sparkly and a little more savvy for SEO, here’s some more tips along the way: